Bang Bang Sauce

 An onion ring being dunked into a small bowl of dipping sauce.

-Yes, you really only need five ingredients to make this flavorful sauce.
+You only need five ingredients to make this flavorful sauce.
 Here’s a quick overview, but you’ll find the full amounts in the recipe card at the bottom of the post.

-• Sweet Chili Sauce.
-You’ll find this with the Thai ingredients in the Asian section of your local grocery store.
+• Sweet Chili Sauce – You’ll find this with the Thai ingredients in the Asian section of your local grocery store.
 This is more of a sweet sauce with some spice, versus a spicy chili pepper sauce like sambal oelek.

-• Sriracha Sauce.
-I recommend this for the heat, but you can also substitute your favorite hot sauce.
+• Sriracha Sauce – I recommend this for the heat, but you can also substitute your favorite hot sauce.
 Adjust the level of spice by adding more or less.

 Bowls of bang bang sauce ingredients on a marble tabletop.